 - Make your cuts slightly above a bud that faces the direction in which you want your new branch to grow.

 - Remove limbs that cross back through the plant or rub against each other.
-Wind movement and growth can cause these branches to wound each other, and you will eventually lose one or both.
+Wind movement and growth can cause these branches to wind around each other, which risks the loss of one or both.

 I’ve been researching and sharing lawn care and gardening info since 2010.
 I’m no expert, but my neighbors think I am